cominteract/MobileTechChallenge/README.md

   * [Koin][15] A pragmatic lightweight dependency injection framework for Kotlin developers
   * [Kotlin Coroutines][16] for managing background threads with simplified code and reducing needs for callbacks
   * [Retrofit][17] A pragmatic lightweight dependency injection framework for Kotlin developers
+  * [Lottie][18] Lottie is a mobile library for Android and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile!

 Design Patterns used
 -------